HaniSource/components/components/link/usage.md

 ### With primary (Default)

-Links with primary use the primary color scheme.
+Links with primary use the primary color scheme (our primary is white).

 @blade
 <x-demo>